akauppi/firebase-jest-testing/package/README.md

 ### Reference documentation

-The available tools are described in [Writing tests](./Writing%20tests.md).
+The contents are described in [Writing tests](./Writing%20tests.md):

+- Testing Security Rules
+- Testing Cloud Functions
+   - events
+   - callables
+- Priming with JSON data
+- Why immutability matters
+  - A bit about implementation

 ## Support

 If you wish to support the development of this software, be in touch with the author.
 We'll figure out something nice! ;)